totten/loco/doc/about.md

   But it's not very opinionated about which you use.

 * `loco` is at the proof-of-concept stage.
 It's not widely used.
 There are a number of TODOs in [specs.md](specs.md).
+  In particular, it needs some kind of Internet-friendly "include" mechanism for assimilating pre-existing service definitions (*roughy the same purpose as Docker registry*).

 * `loco` is more "dev" than "ops".
-If you imagine dev-ops as a spectrum, tools like `make` and `npm` live far left on the local "development" side; Ansible and `ssh` live far right on the network "operations" side; `loco` lives about 1/3 from the "dev" side; `docker-compose` lives 1/3 from the "ops" side.
+If you imagine dev-ops as a spectrum, tools like `make` and `npm` live far left on the local "development" side; Ansible and `ssh` live far right on the network "operations" side; `docker-compose` lives 1/3 from the "ops" side; `loco` lives about 1/3 from the "dev" side.
 I like this architecture for doing development on a multi-tier app.
 But it really doesn't care about protecting data, maintaining long-term state, defense-in-depth/process-isolation, etc.  If you ask a sysadmin to run production services on it, they might call you...  loco.